 Drivers Under Age 21- Zero Tolerance Laws

 The rules are different for young drivers.
-Now in effect in all states, “zero tolerance” laws make it illegal for persons under 21 to drive with alcohol in their blood.
+Now in effect in all states, “zero tolerance” laws make it illegal for persons under 21 to drive with any alcohol in their blood.
 These laws feature maximum BAC limits ranging from 0.00 to 0.02 percent.